raspberrypilearning/amazing-image-identifier/en/step_7.md

 ## Build a web application
-You can create a Python-powered web application using the Flask library.
+You can use the Flask library to create a Python-powered web application.
 While the library is very powerful, what’s included here are just the pieces that are most likely to be useful to you in building and running your machine-vision powered application.
-If you’d like to learn more about Flask, check out either the [Build a Python Web Server with Flask](https://projects.raspberrypi.org/en/projects/python-web-server-with-flask) project elsewhere on this site, or the [Flask documentation](https://flask.palletsprojects.com/).
+If you would like to learn more about Flask, check out our [Build a Python web server with Flask](https://projects.raspberrypi.org/en/projects/python-web-server-with-flask) project or review the [Flask documentation](https://flask.palletsprojects.com/).

 --- collapse ---
 ---
-title: Creating an application
+title: Create an application
 ---

-The first thing you need to do in Flask is create an application.
+First you need to create an application.
 This only takes a couple of lines of code.

 ```python
 from flask import Flask